Introduction / History

 What Are Their Beliefs?

 Families arrange marriages.
 The Kuchbandia marry within their group.
 Newly married couples live with or near the groom parents.
 Sons inherit what little property their parents own.
-Since the Kuchbandia are Dalits, they must employ their own priests and shamans.
+Since the Kuchbandia are low caste, they must employ their own priests and shamans.
 Village elders decide legal disputes.

 The Kuchbandia are not vegetarians but as Hindus they will not eat beef.
 Meat is often reserved for special occasions.
 Their diet consists of rice, vegetables, and edible plants they can gather from the forest.